Faculty

 RESEARCH

 I link theory with empirical data to produce general insights and work across scales from the microscopic to continental.
-My research also aims to make effective use of increasingly powerful computational tools, and I use machine learning tools and network approaches to develop predictive models for the spread of aquatic invasive species and emerging infectious diseases.
+My research aims to make effective use of increasingly powerful computational tools, and I use machine learning tools and network approaches to develop predictive models for the spread of invasive species and emerging infectious diseases.